FAQ

 So even if you have a great website already, I can probably make yours faster, more secure, more search engine friendly, and provide better service.
 All for roughly the same as what you’re paying your current web host.

-Web Consulting: On a case by case scenario and a first come, first serve basis I consult on an hourly rate on larger websites.
+In a case by case scenario and a first come, first serve basis I consult on an hourly rate on larger websites.
 I take at most 3-4 of these types of clients at a time.
-As of January 2023 I currently work with one of this type of client.
+As of 2024 I currently work with one of this type of client.

 Who do you work with?

-In terms of markets I work with a wide variety of small businesses, nonprofits and startups.
-I don’t have a particular emphasis on an industry, although I would say that based on referrals my biggest customer bases have come from the retail, restaurant, fitness and nonprofit industries.
+In terms of markets I work with a diverse variety of small businesses and nonprofits.
+My largest customer bases have come from the restaurant, wellness, legal, mechanical and nonprofit industries.

 Where do you work?